varnish/libvmod-tinykvm/docs/vmod.md

 - Hotswap the current program with a new one from a POST request.
 If the program fails to load, the old program will be kept.
 - The key is used to decide whether the poster is allowed to POST programs.
-It does not have to be used, but it has to match 'key' in the JSON configuration.
+It must be used, and it has to match 'key' in the JSON configuration.
+- If key isn't set or is empty, live-updating is disallowed.
 - If the old and new programs have registered live-update state serialization callbacks, they will be called on both the old and the new programs.
 - Example: